Only local government authorities can apply directly to Sport and Recreation Victoria for funding from this program.

 - SunSmart Online Shade Audit Tool

-- Netball Australia National Facilities Policy (pdf, 4.91 MB)
+- Netball Australia National Facilities Policy (pdf)

 These publications are intended for use as a guide only and further specialist advice should be sought on the specifics of your project: